casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

    * `opreport -l that_dir/*`
  - Profit

-## Profiling Tor with perf
+## Profiling Nuon with perf

-This works with a running Tor, and requires root.
+This works with a running Nuon, and requires root.

 1. Decide how long you want to profile for.
 Start with (say) 30 seconds.
 If that works, try again with longer times.